 When I entered the Middle East and Islam field in 1969, Americans looked almost exclusively at the Western impact on modern Muslims; today, the Muslim impact on the West features almost as prominently, from American slavery to the problems of Malmö, Sweden.

-From Arab to Muslim: Books on "The Arabs," "the Arab world," "Arab politics," "Arab nationalism," and "Arab socialism" flew off the press during my student years.
+From Arab to Muslim: Books on "the Arabs," "the Arab world," "Arab politics," "Arab nationalism,"and "Arab socialism" flew off the press during my student years.
 With time, however, the hollowness of this modern concept of Arabs became evident.
-I was one of those who argued for Islam as the real defining factor, devoting myself thirty years ago to proving that "Islam profoundly shapes the political attitudes of Muslims."
+I was one of those who argued for Islam as the real defining factor, devoting myself 30 years ago to proving that "Islam profoundly shapes the political attitudes of Muslims."
 Met with skepticism back then, this understanding has now become so blindingly self-evident that Amazon.com lists no fewer than 3,077 items in English on jihad.

-The old masters dropped out of syllabi.
+The old masters dropped off of syllabi.
 The Hartford Seminary rapidly "turned from being the premier Protestant seminary for missions to the Muslim world into an institution promoting Islamization."
-The academic understanding of jihad epitomizes this transformation: in a single generation, jihad went from being interpreted as aggressive warfare to moral self-improvement.
+The academic understanding of jihad epitomizes this transformation: In a single generation, jihad went from being interpreted as aggressive warfare to moral self-improvement.
 Academics took their biased and shoddy work into government.

-Academic work has sometimes become a near-parody of itself, with specialists proving such absurdities as: ancient Israeli history is a creation of modern Zionist propaganda, the Islamist movement already failed by 1992, water imperatives drive the Arab-Israeli conflict, and homosexuals do not exist in the Middle East.
+Academic work has sometimes become a near-parody of itself, with specialists proving such absurdities as: Ancient Israeli history is a creation of modern Zionist propaganda; the Islamist movementalready failed by 1992; concerns over water drive the Arab–Israeli conflict; and homosexuals do not exist in the Middle East.
 As maudlin obituaries to Said suggest, many specialists remain in his malign thrall.

-From public indifference to engagement: The Middle East was politically prominent well before 2001 thanks to cold war tensions, oil exports, the Arab-Israeli conflict, and the Iranian revolution.
-But American popular interest in the region remained modest until 9/11 and the subsequent Afghan and Iraqi wars.
+From public indifference to engagement: The Middle East was politically prominent well before 2001 thanks to Cold War tensions, oil exports, the Arab-Israeli conflict, and the Iranian revolution.
+But American popular interest in the region remained modest until 9/11 and the subsequent wars in Afghanistan and Iraq.
 That surge of interest led to a wide awareness about the inadequacy of academic work.
-With the help of sophisticated critiques like Kramer's, plus organizations like Campus Watch, the public has become actively involved in opposing radical Middle East specialists, for example through activism to deny them tenure.
+With the help of sophisticated critiques like Kramer's, plus organizations such as Campus Watch, the public has become actively involved in opposing radical Middle East specialists, for example through activism to deny them tenure.
 One finds no parallel in other fields.

-: Another response to this failure consists of authors – often from outside the academy – harking back to pre-1980 scholarship to understand the region.
-Ibn Warraq, a pseudonymous ex-Muslim, published a sequence of books on the life of Muhammad
+From trendy to retro: Another response to this failure consists of authors — often from outside the academy — harking back to pre-1980 scholarship to understand the region.
+Ibn Warraq, a pseudonymous ex-Muslim, published a sequence of books on the life of Muhammad, the origins of the Koran, its variants, and meaning, all of them premised on generations-old writings.
+Andrew Bostom, a medical researcher, anthologized significant portions of pre-1980 scholarship on jihad and anti-Semitism.
+Historian Efraim Karsh wrote Islamic Imperialism, which argues that Islam's expansionist tendencies have driven the religion since Mohammad's wars.

 These old-fashioned books are yet few in number compared to the cascade of revisionism, but they mark a revival of ideas and themes that once appeared moribund.
 Their appearance, along with public engagement and the emerging presence of promising new scholars, signals that — almost uniquely in the humanities — a sound understanding of the Middle East and Islam may rebound.

-Mr. Pipes is president of the Middle East Forum and Taube distinguished visiting fellow at the Hoover Institution of Stanford University.
+— Daniel Pipes is president of the Middle East Forum and Taube distinguished visiting fellow at the Hoover Institution of Stanford University. © 2011 by Daniel Pipes.